adamsilver/fdpb/07-a-filter-form.md

 *(Note: we'll look at how to implement an accurate and inclusive AJAX loading indicator in the next chapter.)*

 Finally, despite what you may have heard, AJAX isn't necessarily faster.
 If the site (or connection) is slow AJAX is still subjected to much of the same latency.
+And screen size shouldn't be used to infer fast and slow connections.
+Most of the time on my phone involves me being connected to WIFI.
+An inclusive approach is to make the experience fast for all.

 More crucially it can be even slower than a standard page refresh, mostly because it engineers away progressive rendering (also known as chunking) — something the browser provides for free.

 In “Fun Hacks For Faster Content”[^], Jake Archibald explains the concept of progressive rendering: